MStarmans91/LipoRadiomicsFeatures/README.md

 Script to compute the features used in the paper "Differentiating well-differentiated liposarcomas from lipimas using a radiomics approach.", M. Vos, M. P. A. Starmans et al. 2019 (Submitted).

 ## Installation
+The feature extraction is done using Python2, and has been tested on version 2.17.11.
 Only the PREDICT package, version 2.1.3, and the subsequent dependencies are required for the feature extraction, which can be installed through pip: